DylanMeeus/springboot_jwt_blog/_posts/2016-02-05-migrating-your-parse-users-to-auth0.markdown

 ---
 layout: post
-title: "Migrating Your Parse Users to Auth0"
+title: "How to migrate your existing users from Parse to Auth0"
 description: "Parse is shutting down on January 28, 2017.
-Learn how to easily migrate your users to Auth0 and diversify risks."
+Learn how to easily migrate your users to Auth0, diversify risks and earn more features as a bonus"
 date: 2016-02-05 20:35
 author:
   name: Ado Kukic